 When talking about the most loved racing timepieces, the Audemars Piguet Royal Oak Offshore holds a very special place on our list.
 It all started when Formula One racing driver Michael Schumacher collaborated with AP in 2010.
 In 2012, AP came out with its famous Royal Oak Offshore Michael Schumacher to mark the partnership.

 Of all the watch brands and watches named so far, the Tag Heuer has one of the most longstanding histories in making racing watches.
 The list includes Carrera, Monaco, and Autavia.
 Monaco got its name from the Monaco Grand Prix and made its debut in 1969.
-The watch didn’t take much time to secure its place on the favourite racing watch list.
+As expected, the watch didn’t take much time to secure its place on the favourite racing watch list.

 The Tag Heuer Monaco is the world’s first automatic chronograph with a square case and water-resistant properties.
 And after the watch’s association with Steve McQueen in the film Le Mans, it became one of the most celebratory racing timepieces.
 A signature feature of Monaco is the presence of the winding crown on the left side of the square case and the placement of the duo chronograph pushers on the right.
 The watch has an easily recognisable square dial with two subsidiary dials, a circular minute track, and a date window.

 All the watches listed above just scream cool racing vibes.
-If racing drives you, the watches will act as a catalyst in the journey.
+If racing drives you, the watches will only fuel up your journey.
 Do any of the timepieces mentioned above fancy you?
 If yes, you can check out the world of pre-owned luxury watches to get yours.
 Believe us when we say that there is a racing piece for all.
 You just need to find out the right one!

 Check out The Luxury Hut’s amazing collection of assorted pre-owned luxury timepieces from various iconic watch brands.
 You can surely bag yours from there!